chenghanc/Install-NVIDIA-Driver-CUDA-cuDNN-and-OpenCV/README.md

 - #### We can start Training on custom dataset by running the command

-    * `./darknet detector train sun.data sunglasses-tiny512r1.cfg ../pretrain/yolov4-tiny.conv.29 -map -dont_show`
+    * `./darknet detector train sun.data sun.cfg yolov4-tiny.conv.29 -map -dont_show`